zordius/reservice/README.md

     return state;
   }

-  // service started, remeber to set nowLoading to false in yourown reducers. return { ...state, nowLoading: true };
+  // service started, remeber to set nowLoading to false in yourown reducers
+  // you can set different loading states by checking action.reservice.name return { ...state, nowLoading: true };
 }
 ```